 - 1. Funds transfers, including wire transfers, outside of the accounts of the Master Custodian may be necessary for purposes that include - a.
 Benefit payments - b.
 Administrative expenses - c.
 Transfers to or from commingled investment accounts, mutual funds or limited partnerships. - 2.
 All Wire Transfer Instructions shall - a.
-Be in writing - b.
-Require the signatures of at least two officers of the Pension Trust as may be designated by time to time by Board of Trustees action - c.
-Wire Transfer Instructions for amounts in excess of \$5,000,000 shall always require the signature of the Executive Secretary or the Deputy Executive Secretary - d.
-Wire Transfers shall be verified by the Bank via telephone with one of the Pension Trust employees authorized as officers with signing authority over the account consistent with the Bank's policy on wire transfers
+Be in writing or submitted via a secure online portal to the Custodian Bank. - b.
+Require the signatures or electronic validation through a secure online portal to the Custodian Bank of at least two officers of the Pension Trust as may be designated from time to time by Board of Trustees action. - c.
+Wire Transfer Instructions for amounts in excess of \$5,000,000 shall always require the signature or electronic validation through a secure online portal to the Custodian Bank of the Executive Director or the Deputy Director. - d.
+Wire Transfers shall be verified by the Bank via telephone with one of the Pension Trust employees authorized as officers with signing authority over the account consistent with the Bank's policy on wire transfers or verified via electronic validation through a secure online portal to the Custodian Bank.